 How shall we define this enormous, perennially captivating picture?
 Perhaps nothing but a supreme delight in invention has impelled these embodiments of voluptious tenderness, of horror, exhaustion and extinction.
 Whether or not they were at the same time programme pictures of a ‘Freethinking’ sect is an open question.
 They are at all events – down to the smallest gesture – more astonishing than if they had been mere transcriptions of the rule of life of any such association.
 Bosch’s penetration is surely to be ranked higher than the vitalism of these fraternities, however consecrated.
 His pictorial sense is greater because instead of turning aside with an air of moral superiority he actually includes in his view of the world not only the loss and distortion of sense but sheer nonsense.
 One should therefore not look in these pictures for either unity or consistent sense.
 For it is chance itself that is incorporated into Bosch’s symbolism.
 All things, however fortuitous, are important.
 Everything which might make sense is simultaneously displayed in crisis and at a moment of decline. (p22)

-I know it might be out of place to quote a scholar’s writing 57 years afterwards – I don’t intend to be a scholar myself but to find a sympathetic viewpoint of how Bosch’s work affects us still today in a most profound way, and it seems to me that this, not in itself very difficult to grasp psychological and imaginative dimension is completely absent in the presentation of the Prado exhibition.
+I know it might be out of place to quote a scholar’s writing 57 years afterwards – I don’t intend to be a scholar myself (at least not an art historian at this time) but to find a sympathetic viewpoint of how Bosch’s work affects us still today in a most profound way, and it seemed to me that this, not in itself very difficult to grasp psychological and imaginative dimension was completely absent in the presentation of the Prado exhibition.

-In it, they want to link Bosch to the Brotherhood of Our Lady which was active in his town, but they have contradictory statements as to if he was ever a member himself.
+In it, they want to link Bosch to the Brotherhood of Our Lady which was active in his town, but they had contradictory statements as to if he was ever a member himself.

 One of the authors of the Wikipedia entry on The Garden Of Earthly Delights mentions a speculation of a possible membership in the Adamite society, which wanted mankind to return to the state before the original sin (that was supposed to exist in Adam’s time before him and Eve eating the apple from the tree of knowledge), which utopian vision could be similar to the delights depicted in the center panel of the Triptych.

 On the side of the speculations as to Bosch’s intentions, I also want to connect this vision of his Hell, where musical instruments have turned into instruments of torture.
-It can be linked to writings of Schopenhauer, the work of the futurists to present day muzak terror, and the international acoustic ecology movement.
+It can be linked to writings of Arthur Schopenhauer, the work of the futurists to present day muzak terror, and the international acoustic ecology movement.
 I already mentioned such themes in my Muzakblocker – an audio perfume for self-defense.
 (Some of the topics: Muzak is part of the environmental pollution in the form of sound which is not only disturbing for the spirit but also a big problem for people with hearing disabilities.
-Public loudspeakers also actualize a discussion about democracy in relation to the coarse dictatorship of the majority over the minority, which swedish cultural politics is supposed to contrast!
-Who decides over public sound space? etc.)
+Public loudspeakers also call for a discussion about democracy in relation to the coarse dictatorship of the majority over the minority, which swedish cultural politics, by the way, is supposed to contrast!
+Who decides over public sound space?
+Etc. Written in 2009-12.)